Afroasiatic languages: Timeline

-The Proto-Afroasiatic Homeland
+Location

-There is no consensus where the original homeland (Urheimat) of the first Afroasiatic speakers was located.
-Scholars have proposed locations both in the Middle East and in Africa.
-Roger Blench writes that the debate has "a strong ideological flavor", with associations between an Asian origin and "high civilization".
-An additional complicating factor is the lack of agreement on the subgroupings of Afroasiatic (see Subgrouping) - this makes associating archaeological evidence with the spread of Afroasiatic particularly difficult.
+Likewise, no consensus exists as to where proto-Afroasiatic originated.
+Scholars have proposed locations for the Afroasiatic homeland across Africa and West Asia.
+Roger Blench writes that the debate possesses "a strong ideological flavor", with associations between an Asian origin and "high civilization".
+An additional complicating factor is the lack of agreement on the subgroupings of Afroasiatic (see Further subdivisions) – this makes associating archaeological evidence with the spread of Afroasiatic particularly difficult.
+Nevertheless, there is a long-accepted link between the speakers of Proto-Southern Cushitic languages and the East African Savanna Pastoral Neolithic (5,000 years ago), and archaeological evidence associates the Proto-Cushitic speakers with economic transformations in the Sahara dating c.
+8,500 years ago, as well as the speakers of the Proto-Zenati variety of the Berber languages with an expansion across the Maghreb in the 5th century CE.

-An African origin has broad scholarly support, and is favored by most linguists on the basis of the linguistic data.
-Most scholars place the homeland of Afroasiatic near the center of its current distribution, "in the southeastern Sahara or adjacent Horn of Africa."
-The African languages of Afroasiatic are not more closely related to each other than they are to Semitic, as one would expect if only Semitic had remained in an Asian AA homeland while all other branches had spread from there.
+An origin somewhere on the African continent has broad scholarly support, and is seen as being well-supported by the linguistic data.
+Most scholars more narrowly place the homeland near the geographic center of its present distribution, "in the southeastern Sahara or adjacent Horn of Africa".
+The Afroasiatic languages spoken in Africa are not more closely related to each other than they are to Semitic, as one would expect if only Semitic had remained in a West Asian homeland while all other branches had spread from there.
 Likewise, all Semitic languages are fairly similar to each other, whereas the African branches of Afroasiatic are very diverse; this suggests the rapid spread of Semitic out of Africa.
-Proponents of an African origin of Afroasiatic assume the proto-language to have been spoken by pre-Neolithic African hunter-gatherers, arguing that there is no evidence of words in Proto-Afroasiatic related to agriculture or animal husbandry.
-Christopher Ehret, O. Y. Keita, and Paul Newman also argue that archaeology does not indicate a spread of migrating farmers into Africa, but rather a gradual incorporation of animal husbandry into indigenous foraging cultures.
+Proponents of an origin of Afroasiatic within Africa assume the proto-language to have been spoken by pre-Neolithic hunter-gatherers, arguing that there is no evidence of words in Proto-Afroasiatic related to agriculture or animal husbandry.
+Christopher Ehret, S.O.
+Y. Keita, and Paul Newman also argue that archaeology does not support a spread of migrating farmers into Africa, but rather a gradual incorporation of animal husbandry into indigenous foraging cultures.
+Ehret, in a separate publication, argued that the two principles in linguistic approaches for determining the origin of languages which are the principles of fewest moves and greatest diversity had put "beyond reasonable doubt" that the language family "had originated in the Horn of Africa".